January 20th, 1953, was a Tuesday. It was day 20 of 1953. The decade was the Fifties.

 Tom and Jerry

-Toys and games that were popular on this date in 1953.
+Toys and games that were popular in 1953:

 Roy Rogers Plastic Figures